diacode/bsr_bulb/README.md

 ## Acknowledgments

 This library was based on the [Sphero](https://github.com/knewter/sphero) library.
-While the bulb and Sphero are different devices both are controlled through Bluetooth using [erlang-serial](https://github.com/knewter/erlang-serial).
+While the bulb and Sphero are different devices, both are controlled through Bluetooth using [erlang-serial](https://github.com/knewter/erlang-serial).